 I stayed at the Wombat’s Vienna Naschmarkt hostel, which is right next to the Naschmarkt food market.
 I love the location of the hostel as we could go to the market any time and pick up fresh food or grab dinner, and it was a short metro ride or 20 minutes’ walk to Stephansplatz.
 The hostel is clean, safe and had a bar downstairs, so it was easy to meet other travellers.

 Have you been to Vienna?
 Which food did you enjoy – any other dishes that people must eat in Vienna?
+Where is your favourite place to eat in Vienna?
 Let me know in the comments below!

 Prepare for your trip to Vienna with these top picks from Amazon:

 Price: $12.59Was: $13.99